Planning to become a doctor? Want to study in sunny Los Angeles? Read on to learn how to get into UCLA medical school!

 As one of the top medical schools in the United States, the David Geffen School of Medicine (DGSOM) at UCLA is also one of the most competitive.

 You will apply through the American Medical College Application Service (AMCAS) portal.
-Before filling out the $95 application, you will want to meet the requirements.
+Before filling out the $95 application, you’ll need to ensure you meet all UCLA medical school requirements.

 The school of medicine does recommend applicants demonstrate key competencies in the following college-level coursework and abilities:

 The Medical College Admissions Test (MCAT) is one of the best ways to show medical schools that you know your stuff.
-For your application to UCLA Med School, the MCAT is mandatory.
+For your application to UCLA med school, the MCAT is mandatory.

+You must submit three to five recommendations, two of which must be from previous instructors.
 You can give the writers a short synopsis highlighting key moments when working or learning with them.
-This will remind the writer of key characteristics about you that they will translate in their letter.
+This will remind the writer of key characteristics about you that translate into a more detailed letter.

 While David Geffen School of Medicine receives many applications, the limited spots make it one of the most competitive schools you can enter.